-Award winners of the Governor’s School STEM Awards have been announced at a ceremony, hosted by Governor of Western Australia, the Hon.
-Kim Beazley at Government House.
+2021 winners of the Governor’s Schools STEM Awards were announced at a ceremony, hosted by Governor of Western Australia, the Hon, Kim Beazley at Government House.

 Congratulations to the following Schools